Skip to main content

 ASB case reviews are for:

-• victims of anti-social behaviour (ASB) - this could be an individual, business or community group
+• victims of antisocial behaviour - this could be an individual, business or community group

 • someone acting on behalf of the victim- this could be a carer or family member, MP, councillor or professional person